abelmarnk/snap-solana-wallet/docs/development.md

 To start local development using the extension, you can follow these steps:

+1. `nvm use`
+2. `yarn install`
+3. (Can solve React issues) Run `yarn dedupe @metamask/snaps-sdk`
-1. Run `yarn start` from the root of this project.
+4. `yarn start` from the root of this project.
 It will start the snap at `http://localhost:8080` and the site dapp at `http://localhost:3000`.
-2. Open the [MetaMask extension](https://github.com/MetaMask/metamask-extension) codebase and point the `SOLANA_WALLET_SNAP_ID` in `shared/lib/accounts/solana-wallet-snap.ts` to `http://localhost:8080`.
+5. Open the [MetaMask extension](https://github.com/MetaMask/metamask-extension) codebase and point the `SOLANA_WALLET_SNAP_ID` in `shared/lib/accounts/solana-wallet-snap.ts` to `http://localhost:8080`.
 This ensures that all requests will go to your local snap.
-3. Run MetaMask Flask locally from the extension codebase with `yarn start:flask`, you can check the [README](https://github.com/MetaMask/metamask-extension?tab=readme-ov-file#building-on-your-local-machine) for more details.
+6. Run MetaMask Flask locally from the extension codebase with `yarn start:flask`, you can check the [README](https://github.com/MetaMask/metamask-extension?tab=readme-ov-file#building-on-your-local-machine) for more details.

-> [!NOTE]
-> For both repositories, always run `nvm use` and `yarn install` before starting.

 ## Build